 How to Deal With Conflict in the Workplace

 Are you close with your coworkers?
 Most people are; because the truth is, we spend more hours with our colleagues than with our friends or family.
-Because of this incredible bonding experience, we can become extremely comfortable with people that we work with.
+Because of this incredible bonding experience, we can become extremely comfortable with the people we work with.
 But on the other hand, it can sometimes lead to disagreements.
-Conflicts can make you feel uncomfortable and stressed out, even after we leave the office building.
+Conflicts can make you feel uncomfortable and stressed out, even after you leave the office building.

 Here are 5 ways you can handle conflict using a professional approach:

 1. Do NOT Gossip

 Whatever you do, do not gossip about the situation.
 Office gossiping has a way of backfiring.
 You do not want to look unprofessional talking to your co-worker about a conflict involving someone they also work with.
 Not only is this unfair to your co-worker because your pulling them in the middle of the situation, but no one wants to work with someone who talks negatively about everyone.

 Address the issue sooner rather than later.
 This will help the issue from turning into a bigger problem, especially if the issue was a misunderstanding in the first place.
 If you argue, wait until you both have calmed down to settle the disagreement in person.
 This will help both parties to think more clearly about the disagreement.

 It’s important to speak with your co-worker about a conflict face-to-face.
 You work in a professional setting, so why not keep that an important aspect when trying to figure things out with your colleague.
 Remember that this is different than resolving an issue with a family member or a friend.
 How you handle the conflict now will allow you to keep the relationship intact.